rajkorde/ExamGPTCloud/README.md

 - Work: Email delivery to pre-verified addresses only due to staging access.

-  - Next Steps: Implement Bounce strategy and apply for SES production
+  - Next Steps: Implement Bounce strategy and apply for SES prod access.

 - Work: PDF chunking uses pymupdf library, which is not very effective